 All are invited to join in this effort.
 We seek your wisdom.
 We invite you to draft what might be absent from current iterations of this document, to add to it rights, responsibilities and principles that reflect your experiences; to challenge and push back; to add nuance; and, to delight in the places where you feel resonance with what others have contributed.
 Even more, we hope that we find ways of translating these working ideas into concrete action.

 This document is not as much a product as it is a reflection of a process, a relationship, and the beginnings of a radical new movement on behalf of future generations.

 The document has four sections: a Preamble, a Bill of Rights, a Bill of Responsibilities and a set of Guiding Principles.
 A working draft of the preamble and principles was written collaboratively by Carolyn Raffensperger in conversation with Bob Gough, Osprey Oreille Lake, Polly Higgins, Peter Montague and Rebecca Altman in advance of the Moab gathering to facilitate group discussion.
 The rights and responsibilities were distilled from discussions held at the Moab Congress on the gifts and rights of all beings and the responsibilities present generations carry to honor those gifts and rights.

-Here are some questions about the content, language, or organization of these rights and responsibilities on which we actively seek your responses, comments, and feedback:
+Here are some questions about the content, language, or organization of these rights and responsibilities:

 (a) How can this document more fully capture the state of environmental harms and injustice experienced in this generation as well as how current injustice threatens the well-being of future generations?